-Ms. Evans chairs the firm's Philadelphia office Inclusion Committee. is also admitted to practice in Pennsylvania and New Jersey.
+Ms. Evans chairs the firm’s Philadelphia office Inclusion Committee, and serves on the Philadelphia office Recruitment and Retention Committee.
+She is admitted to practice in Pennsylvania and New Jersey.
 Ms. Evans is a 2012 cum laude graduate of the University of Pennsylvania Law School, and a magna cum laude graduate of Duke University.

 Areas of Practice